 Submit your application

-Create your MtA application account and fill out the online application for admission and scholarships.
+Your first step to applying to Mount Allison is to create your MtA application account and fill out the online application for admission and scholarships.

 In this personalized portal, you'll also be able upload your supporting documents and register for admissions events such as Open House.

 Once you start your application, you can save it and return to it at any time before submitting.

 Once complete, submit your application and pay your $50 CAD application fee through your MtA application account.

 We offer admission on a rolling basis, accepting applications starting in October.
 However, to be considered for scholarships and bursaries, your application and all supporting documents must be received by March 1.

 Indigenous students have the option to self-identify on their application under 'Indigenous Peoples of Canada Self-Identification'.
 This is optional.